UoB-COMSM0166/2026-group-15/README.md

 Write here.

 ---
+---

 ## 6. Evaluation

 ### 6.1 Qualitative Analysis

-To evaluate the usability and overall experience of **our game, Super Cat & Steve**, we used a qualitative approach that combined a **Think Aloud evaluation** with a **heuristic analysis** based on Nielsen’s usability guidelines.
+To evaluate the usability and overall experience of our game, **Super Cat & Steve**, we used a qualitative approach that combined a **Think Aloud evaluation** with a **heuristic analysis** based on Nielsen’s usability guidelines.
 These methods helped us understand how players actually played the game, where they became confused, and which usability issues should be prioritised in later iterations.

 ---